milvus-io/milvus/docs/jaeger_guides/opentracing_user_guide.md

 ![](./figs/jaeger_single_search_result.png)

-The detailed information of search result.
+The detailed information of search results.

 1. The upper left corner identifies the service name: tracing, Root span name: Insert grpc received and The first half of the Trace ID 46874e2.
 2. The duration of the entire request is shown in the upper right corner.